peterbourgon/peter-bourgon-org/src/birthday/index.md

 _**Countdown: <span id="countdown">&nbsp;</span>**_

-When that timer right there hits zero, refresh this page, and you'll get a link to a Zoom conference call you can join.
-It should prompt you to install everything you need, it's pretty seamless.
+When that timer right zero, refresh this page, and you'll get a link to a Zoom conference call you can join.
+It works in the browser, but they have an app which is a bit better, [download it here](https://zoom.us/support/download) if you want.

 Thank you for indulging me on this stupid thing, I love you.